-- Adhere to timeframes for service delivery as outlined in the Administrative Reference. - Provide outreach for all categories of participants and disseminate program information as directed by the Cabinet. - Provide the opportunity to register to vote at WIC application, certification, and transfer for women eighteen (18) years old and older.
+- Adhere to timeframes for service delivery as outlined in the WIC and Nutrition Manual. - Provide outreach for all categories of participants and disseminate program information as directed by the Cabinet. - Provide the opportunity to register to vote at WIC application, certification, and transfer for women eighteen (18) years old and older.
 If a member of the public is not receiving services and requests to register to vote, they must also be accommodated. - Perform periodic local internal review to ensure adherence to WIC Program federal and state regulations, policies and procedures. - Publishes information on WIC services and any programmatic changes on at least an annual basis.
-The Nutrition Services Branch publishes this information on a statewide basis.
-LHDs are notified of these publications which are to appear statewide.
-All LHDs are responsible for reviewing the newspaper(s) in their service area to determine if the WIC services announcement(s) appears.
-If the announcement does not appear, the LHD shall contact the area paper and request the announcement run free of charge.
-If the local paper does not offer free public service announcements, the LHD shall pay to have the notice published. - Guarantee computer equipment and internet access is made available to ensure efficient entry of services into the Clinic Management System (a.k.a., Portal), a web-based system, which includes the issuance through eWIC via WIC Direct.
+The Nutrition Services Branch publishes this information on a statewide basis. - Provide Public Notification on the availability of WIC by including information on the WIC Program, WIC Nondiscrimination Statement and WIC Tag line on LHD website.

+- Guarantee computer equipment and internet access is made available to ensure efficient entry of services into the Clinic Management System (a.k.a., Portal), a web-based system, which includes the issuance through eWIC via WIC Direct.
 The computers are maintained in accordance with guidance outlined in the Local Health Operations section of the DPH Administrative Reference For Local Health Departments. - All adults applying for the WIC Program for themselves or on behalf of others shall be provided with written information on the Medicaid Program at each certification and recertification.
 Other information shall be provided as specified by the Nutrition Services Branch. - Local agencies will make nutrition education available to all participants.
 During each sixmonth certification period, at least two nutrition contacts shall be made available to adults and children.
 Infants and any persons certified for longer than six months shall have nutrition education contacts made available on a quarterly basis. - Local agencies will obtain prior written approval for the purchase of any item of equipment of \$500.00 or more with WIC funds.
 Once the equipment has been purchased, the local agency will submit a copy of the invoice, along with the inventory number, to the WIC State Agency.
-Any purchase requisition in excess of \$5,000 and any procurement of automated information systems, including equipment or software, or management

-- studies, must receive prior approval from USDA, FNS, and the WIC State Agency.
+Any purchase requisition in excess of \$5,000 and any procurement of automated information systems, including equipment or software, or management studies, must receive prior approval from USDA, FNS, and the WIC State Agency.
 Title to such equipment will rest with the WIC State Agency and shall be returned upon request. - Local agencies shall when purchasing property with WIC funds that falls below the required prior approval category of \$500.00 which is considered a sensitive item (i.e. such as a calculator, camera, etc.) inventory the item and submit a copy of the invoice, along with the inventory number, to the State WIC State Agency.
-Title to such sensitive items will rest with the WIC State Agency and shall be returned upon request.
+Title to such sensitive items will rest with the WIC State Agency and shall be returned upon request. - Items with the Kentucky WIC Logo and nutrition or breastfeeding education materials must be submitted to the State Agency for approval.
+See WIC and Nutrition Manual, WIC Financial Management Section, Policy 100.